 How Many Publications for Competitive Residencies?

-The specialties with the highest number of publications in the 2022 Match were:
+Here’s a quick look at the specialties with the highest average number of publications in 2024

-- Plastic surgery (28.4 abstracts, presentations, and publications on average)
+- Neurological surgery (37.4 abstracts, presentations, and publications on average)

 What Counts as a Publication for Residency?